Navyamala/myIntro/README.md

 ## 📌 Featured Projects
 ### **1. A Simple Static Event  Website** 🛒

 - Welcome to the **Event Website** repository!
 This is a simple static website created to showcase an event.
-It contains essential event details such as the event name, date, time, location, and a registration form for participants.
 The website is built using **HTML** and **CSS** to ensure responsiveness and a user-friendly design.
 ## Technologies Used
 - **HTML:** For the structure of the webpage.
 - **CSS:** For styling and making the site visually appealing.
 - **Responsive Design:** Ensured the layout is mobile-friendly using CSS media queries.
--
+- **Bootstrap:** Used for a clean and responsive design.
+It provides a carousel component to display slides of images or content (like events, announcements, etc.).

 ### **2. Task Manager App(Employment mangaement System)** ✅
 - A **full-stack task manager** built with **MERN Stack (MongoDB, Express, React, Node.js,Mysql,Html,css)**